-EDMONTON, CANADA (BosNewsLife)-- A prominent Anglican priest faced losing his home Friday, January 25, after being being fired by bishops and other authorities for revealing sexual abuse within Canada's Anglican Church and the prison system.
+EDMONTON, CANADA (BosNewsLife)– A prominent Anglican priest says he will lose his house after being fired by bishops and other authorities for revealing sexual abuse within Canada’s Anglican Church and the prison system.

-Reverend Richard Weber, 58, told BosNewsLife he was told to pay a $15,000 Visa credit card debt to the Royal Bank of Canada by January 25, or his home would be sold.
+Reverend Richard Weber, 58, told BosNewsLife he must pay a $15,000 Visa credit card debt to the Royal Bank of Canada by January 25, or his home will be sold.

 “This is impossible for me to pay, since I don’t have a regular job,” added Weber, who worked as a long-time Anglican chaplain within the prison system of Alberta province and other institutions.

 He said he was punished by bishops cooperating with the local government and police for uncovering abuse cases in the 1990s and 2000s that included molesting a retarded female inmate by a prison guard and sexual favors in exchange for dropping criminal charges, as well as the sexual abuse of young offenders and children by priests.

 Additionally, Weber said, he suffered unspecified sexual abuse by “a drunk prison guard” during his time as chaplain and saw staff at church-backed institutions molesting the elderly and disabled.

 In a letter to Alberta’s prime minister he claimed police in the provincial capital Edmonton called him “a liar and looked the other way while one of its own officers was sexually abusing already abused women” in the 1990s.

 The correctional officer eventually left the prison to become a city councilor, despite the controversy, he wrote in the letter obtained by BosNewsLife.